green-code-initiative/ecoCode-common/doc/HOWTO.md

 1. Upgrade the rule implementation to add deprecation information : in plugin repository containing the rule implementation, add a new `@DeprecatedRule` annotation on the rule class
 2. Upgrade rules documentation
    1. in plugin repository containing the rule implementation, in `RULES.md` file, move rule line from standard rules array to deprecated rules array
-   2. in `ecoCode-rules-specification` repository, add deprecation to current rule
+   2. in `creedengo-rules-specification` repository, add deprecation to current rule

 Thus in next release of plugin, the rule will be still present but displayed as deprecated in SonarQube UI.